kiwix/kiwix-js-pwa/README.md

 # Privacy Policy

-When installed, Kiwix JS Wikivoyage works offline, and does not collect or record any of your personal data.
+When installed, Wikivoyage by Kiwix works offline, and does not collect or record any of your personal data.
 It only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app with the optional exception of the last-visited page.